Tohoku: Traditional Japan

 - Your travel documents will be given to you as follows:

-- Travel diary by email 3 weeks before departure, and other electronic documents
+- Travel diary by email maximum 8 days before departure, and other electronic documents

 - Paper documents (airport transfer ticket, transportation card, Japan Rail Pass voucher) and Pocket WiFi upon arrival at the airport by our airport assistant.

 - This programme is subject to change due to circumstances such as weather conditions or any other case of force majeure.
 The order of visits may also be modified.
 Please note that due to the current circumstances, any information mentioned is subject to change or modification.

 - This tour is not open from 15 November to 15 March.
 The weather conditions in Tohoku during this period causes the closure of several roads on this tour.